Apple and Cheese Danish

 - Preheat oven to 375

-- In a medium mixing bowl beat cream cheese and the remaining 1/2 cup granulated sugar with an electric mixer on medium speed until smooth.
+- In a medium mixing bowl, beat cream cheese and the remaining 1/2 cup granulated sugar with an electric mixer on medium speed until smooth.
 Beat in egg and vanilla just until combined.
 Carefully spread cream cheese mixture over baked pastry within 1 inch of the edges.
 Spoon apple mixture over cream cheese mixture.

 - On a lightly floured surface, unfold the remaining pastry sheet and roll into a 13x10-inch rectangle (make sure pastry is large enough to completely cover apple mixture).
-Place on top of apple mixture.
-Lightly press edges of top pastry to edges of bottom pastry.
-Lightly brush top pastry with milk.
+Place on top of the apple mixture.
+Lightly press edges of the top pastry to edges of the bottom pastry.
+Lightly top pastry with milk.
 Using a sharp knife, cut a few slits in pastry to allow steam to escape.
 Sprinkle sugar and remaining 1/2 teaspoon cinnamon over pastry.